syncfusion-content/ej2-javascript-docs/ej2-javascript/schedule/appointments.md

 | BYMONTH | This property is used to store the index value of the selected Month while creating the yearly appointments.
 When you create the yearly appointment on June month, the index value of June month 6 will get stored in the BYMONTH field.
 The appointment is created on every 6th month of a year. | FREQ=YEARLY;BYMONTHDAY=16;BYMONTH=6;INTERVAL=1;COUNT=10|
 | BYSETPOS | This property is used to store the index value of the week.
 When you create the monthly appointment in second week of a month, the index value of the second week (2) is stored in BYSETPOS. | FREQ=MONTHLY;BYDAY=MO;BYSETPOS=2;COUNT=10|

-> The default recurrence related validation has been included for recurrence appointments similar to the one available in Outlook.
-The validation usually occurs during the recurrence appointment creation, editing, drag and drop or resizing of the recurrence appointments and also if any single occurrence changes.
+> The default recurrence validation for appointments is similar to that in Outlook.
+This validation occurs during the creation, editing, dragging, dropping, or resizing of recurrence appointments, as well as when any single occurrence changes.

 ### Daily Frequency